isapollnik/stattotex/README.md

 # stattotex
 A Stata command to automatically place a calculation into LaTeX -- no more hard coding!

 See the PDF and do file for more details.
+Preliminary release - still under construction.